Finding somewhere to retire can be difficult when you’re looking for a city that has nice weather, adequate amenities and won’t bust your budget.

 WalletHub’s annual list considers four factors to come up with its scores of “best” cities for retirees:

 - Health care

-For our purposes, we’ll only look at the top cities for retirees’ affordability and the total scores for those destinations, according to WalletHub.
+For our purposes, we’ll look only at the top places for affordability and the total scores for those destinations, according to WalletHub.
 Please see the link under the table for the cities’ rankings for health care, activities and quality of life.

-These Are the Most Affordable Cities for Retirees
+These Are WalletHub’s Most Affordable Places to Retire

 If you’re thinking of relocating when you retire, money expert Clark Howard has some advice for you.